ethereum/portal-network-specs/portal-wire-protocol.md

 ### Finding Content

 To find a piece of content for `content-id`, a node performs a content lookup via `FindContent`.
-If the lookup succeeds, then the requestor sends an `Offer` message for the content to the closest node it observed that did not return the value and whose `radius` contains `content-id`.

 ### Storing Content

 The concept of content storage is only applicable to sub-protocols that implement persistant storage of data.

-To store a piece of content with DHT key `content-id`, a node performs a lookup to find the `k` closest nodes with radii that contain `content-id`.
-Then the node sends `Offer` messages to those nodes.
-For any node that responds to the `Offer` message with an `Accept` message, the local node attempts to transmit the content over the uTP connection with the `connection-id` from the `Accept` message.
+Content will get stored by a node when:
+- the node receives the content through the `Offer` - `Accept` message flow and the content falls within the node's radius
+- the node requests content through the `FindContent` - `Content` message flow and the content falls within the node's radius

 The network cannot make guarantees about the storage of particular content.
 A lazy node may ignore all `Offer` messages.
 A malicious node may send `Accept` messages and ignore the data transmissions.
-The offer-accept mechanism is in place to require that nodes explicitly accept some data before another node attempts to transmit that data.
+The `Offer` - `Accept` mechanism is in place to require that nodes explicitly accept some data before another node attempts to transmit that data.
 The mechanism prevents the unnecessary consumption of bandwidth in the presence of lazy nodes.
 However, it does not defend against malicious nodes who accept offers for data with no intent to store it.

+### Neighborhood Gossip

+We use the term *neighborhood gossip* to refer to the process through which content is disseminated to all of the DHT nodes *near* the location in the DHT where the content is located.

+The process works as follows:

+- A DHT node is offered and receives a piece of content that it is interested in.
+- This DHT node checks their routing table for `k` nearby DHT nodes that should also be interested in the content.
+- If the DHT node finds `n` or more DHT nodes interested it selects `n` of these nodes and offers the content to them.
+- If the DHT node finds less than `n` DHT nodes interested, it launches a node lookup with target `content-id` and it offers the content to maximum `n` of the newly discovered nodes.

+The process above should quickly saturate the area of the DHT where the content is located and naturally terminate as more nodes become aware of the content.

+### POKE Mechanism

+When a node in the network is doing a content lookup, it will practically perform a recursive find using the `FindContent` and `Content` messages.
+During the course of this recursive find, it may encounter nodes along the search path which do not have the content but for which the `content-id` does fall within their announced radius.
+These are nodes that should be interested in storing this content unless their radius was recently changed.

+If the node doing the lookup successfully retrieves the content from another node, it should send an `Offer` message for that content to those interested nodes.
+This mechanism is designed to help spread content to nodes that may not yet be aware of it.